 You can keep your blood pressure under control by:

 - eating a healthy diet low in saturated fat

-- taking the prescribed medication to lower your blood pressure
+- taking the prescribed medicine to lower your blood pressure

 Your target blood pressure should be below 140/85mmHg or 130/80mmHg if you have diabetes.
 If you have high blood pressure, ask your GP to check your blood pressure regularly.

 Manage your diabetes

 You have a greater risk of developing CHD if you are diabetic.
 Being physically active and controlling your weight and blood pressure will help manage your blood sugar level.

 If you're diabetic, your target blood pressure level should be below 130/80mmHg.

 Take medicine if prescribed

-If you have CHD, you may be prescribed medication to help relieve your symptoms.
-Medication will also help stop further problems from developing.
+If you have CHD, you may be prescribed medicine to help relieve your symptoms.
+Medicine will also help stop further problems from developing.

 You may not have CHD but have high cholesterol, high blood pressure or a history of family heart disease.
-Your GP may prescribe medication to prevent you developing heart-related problems.
+Your GP may prescribe medicine to prevent you developing heart-related problems.